BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         this has exactly the same effect as setting --loglevel to "w" (warning) followed by the pedantic value, e.g. "w2" for --pedantic=2

-        --pedantic also enables the inclusion of error and warning messages in HTML reports

         --pedantic also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute: